Bentleyj/BeyondPhotography/README.md

 ### Day 59

 Added Hypno Target effect which makes a radial pixelation but instead of pixelating radially we swap between positive and negative images!

+### Day 60

+Today I took the Hypno Target and did a Hypno Fan instead which is the same logic but applied to the angle rather than the radius.
+At angular widths of around PI/4 you get stuff that looks a lot like the old japanese flag.
+At higher angle widths like PI you get stuff a lot closer to medieval heraldry and at really really small angle widths, like PI/100 you get some very abstract looks.